2023 Most Popular Public Health Master's Degree Schools in Iowa

 Women make up 70% of the public health majors at the school.

-Full Public Health at Mount Mercy University Report
+Read full report on Public Health at Mount Mercy University

 Women make up 67% of the public health majors at the school.

-Full Public Health at Saint Ambrose University Report
+Read full report on Public Health at Saint Ambrose University

-A rank of #5 on this year’s list means University of Northern Iowa is a great place for public health students working on their master’s degree.
-UNI is a medium-sized public school located in the city of Cedar Falls.
+Out of the 5 schools in Iowa that were part of this year’s ranking, University of Northern Iowa landed the # 5 spot on the list.
+UNI is a moderately-sized public school located in the small city of Cedar Falls.

 Full Public Health at University of Northern Iowa Report

-Explore all the Most Popular Public Health Schools in the Plains States Area or other specific states within that region.
+Explore all the Most Popular Public Health Colleges in the Plains States Area or other specific states within that region.

 One of 30 majors within the area of study, public health has other similar majors worth exploring.